Universal Discrete-Domain Speech Enhancement: Introduction

 In the past one to two years, researchers have started to place greater emphasis on universal SE, aiming to improve the robustness and adaptability of SE models across various distortion types and complex scenarios.
-For example, the URGENT Challenge \cite{zhang2024urgent}, which was launched in 2024 and has been held for two consecutive editions, aims to advance universal SE techniques targeting multiple distortion types under challenging real-world conditions.
-However, current regression-based continuous-domain SE models primarily focus on addressing conventional distortions, such as additive noise, reverberation, and band limitation \cite{kim2023hd,yang2024dm,nair2021cascaded}.
-These models often struggle to handle unconventional distortion types or scenarios involving multiple simultaneous interferences.
-In theory, classification-based discrete-domain approaches hold promise for achieving universal SE.
-This is because many continuous-domain models are designed under specific assumptions \cite{chu2021speech}, such as the weak correlation between noise and the speech signal.
-Such models tend to perform poorly when facing correlated noise (e.g., compression artifacts), where the noise shares strong characteristics with the underlying speech signal.
-In contrast, discrete-domain models treat SE as the prediction of acoustic discrete tokens, performing this task consistently regardless of the distortion type.
-This theoretically makes them more flexible in handling diverse and complex distortions.
-Nonetheless, current research on discrete-domain methods remains largely focused on conventional additive noise, with limited exploration of their universality across a wider range of distortions.
+For example, the URGENT Challenge \cite{zhang2024urgent}, which was launched in 2024 and has been held for two consecutive editions, aims to advance universal SE techniques targeting multiple distortion types under challenging real-world conditions. {However, current regression-based continuous-domain SE models primarily focus on addressing conventional distortions, such as additive noise, reverberation, and band limitation \cite{kim2023hd,yang2024dm,nair2021cascaded}.
+These models often struggle to handle unconventional distortion types or scenarios involving multiple simultaneous interferences.} {This is because many continuous-domain models formulate the task as a regression problem \cite{chu2021speech}, aiming to learn the underlying noise patterns and to fit an explicit input–output mapping through neural networks.} {Such models tend to perform poorly when facing correlated noise (e.g., compression artifacts), where the noise shares strong characteristics with the underlying speech signal and cannot be explicitly modeled or fitted.} {In contrast, classification-based discrete-domain approaches theoretically hold promise for achieving universal SE.} {These methods formulate the problem as a classification task that maps the input into a latent discrete space.
+They leverage the strong generative capability of generative models to learn data distributions and then decode waveforms from the classified tokens.
+Furthermore, the cross-entropy loss used in the discrete domain penalizes incorrect predictions more severely, which helps the model better distinguish between correct and incorrect outputs.} {This theoretically makes them more flexible in handling diverse and complex distortions.} Nonetheless, current research on discrete-domain methods remains largely focused on conventional additive noise, with limited exploration of their universality across a wider range of distortions.

 Motivated by the aforementioned challenges and prior works, we propose a novel Universal Discrete-domain SE (UDSE) model guided by a pre-trained neural speech codec with a residual vector quantizer (RVQ).
 The UDSE model treats SE as a discrete-domain classification task, focusing on the prediction of clean acoustic discrete tokens quantized by the neural speech codec without requiring additional guidance from text or semantic tokens, and eliminating the need for LLMs.
 Specifically, starting from a randomly initialized sequence of discrete tokens, UDSE predicts clean acoustic discrete tokens for each VQ in sequence according to the rules of RVQ, where the prediction of each VQ depends on the outputs of the preceding ones.
 This process is guided by global features extracted from the degraded speech as a conditioning mechanism.
 Finally, the predicted tokens from all VQs are decoded to reconstruct the enhanced speech waveform.
 In our experiments, we simulated six types of distortions, i.e., noise, reverberation, band-limiting, clipping, phase distortion, and compression distortion, as well as three mixed distortion scenarios.
 Both objective and subjective experimental results confirm that our proposed UDSE exhibits robust performance across nine distortion scenarios, consistently restoring high-quality clean speech.
 This demonstrates its superior universality and practicality compared to advanced continuous-domain SE models.